hknutsen/dev/docs/bash.md

 # Strings in Bash

-This document contains instructions on how to work with strings in Bash.
+This document contains instructions on how to work with Bash.

 ## Conversions